 Russo Law Group, P.C. helps you and your loved ones handle Estate Planning, Elder Law, Special Needs Planning, Medicaid Planning, Trust & Estate, Guardianship, Small Business Planning, and Real Estate Law.
-We welcome you to contact our Garden City, Lido Beach, Islandia, or Manhattan, New York law offices to learn more about how we can help address your fiduciary legal needs.
+We welcome you to contact our Garden City, Lido Beach, or Islandia, New York law offices to learn more about how we can help address your fiduciary legal needs.

 If you have questions or concerns about Fiduciary Services, please don’t hesitate to contact the Attorneys with Russo Law Group, P.C.